Black Vessel for a Saint: Design and construction

 The exterior vessel of Black Vessel for a Saint is modeled after a Roman Tempietto, and is composed of black bricks custom-made by Gates himself.
 Gates is known for often collecting materials from condemned or demolished buildings in low-resource areas of Chicago, and thus he turned to this collection as a source of salvaged bricks for the Tempietto.
 These salvaged bricks - many coming from the same demolished church as the piece's central St. Laurence statue - were then ground down and painted black.
 While the piece was originally designed without its central statue, Gates decided mid-construction that his statue of St. Laurence - still without a permanent home - would make a fitting addition to the piece, and ultimately incorporated the 6-foot statue into the piece by coating it in tar to match the black exterior before lowering into place within the Tempietto using a crane.
 The entire piece was completed just in time for the Minneapolis Sculpture Garden's reopening on June 10, 2017.
+The architecture firm Muller & Muller, Ltd. (M2) provided full architectural services for the design development and construction.